A young Latino adult skateboarder in a bucket hat, taking a break to sit on their board at a sunny Californian skate park.

 Share this article

-While culture varies greatly within the Latinx community, working with a therapist who has an understanding and appreciation of Latin American norms can be important.
-A culturally sensitive clinician does not pathologize culture-bound syndromes, such as ataque de nervios, or spiritual norms, like talking to ancestors.
-They might also have an understanding of colorism and, depending on the client’s experience, complexities associated with immigration and documentation status.
+You can also trust that a clinician who understands Latino culture will not pathologize culture-bound syndromes, such as ataque de nervios, or spiritual norms, like talking to ancestors.
+They might also have an understanding of colorism and, depending on your experience, complexities associated with immigration and documentation status.

 Find a culturally sensitive therapist